Fawkner

 Transport servicing is moderate compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

-Fawkner has 77 active public transport stops, offering a mix of train and bus services.
-These stops are served by 3 routes, which together facilitate 1,525 weekly passenger trips.
-The average distance to the nearest stop for residents is 167 meters, indicating excellent transport accessibility.
+Fawkner has 77 active public transport stops offering a mix of train and bus services.
+These are served by three routes which facilitate 1,525 weekly passenger trips in total.
+The average distance to the nearest stop for residents is 167 meters.

-On average, there are 217 trips per day across all routes, equating to approximately 19 weekly trips per stop.
+Daily service frequency averages 217 trips across all routes, translating to roughly 19 weekly trips per individual stop.

 Frequently Asked Questions - Transport